 Your Dedicated Offshore Development Center in Ukraine

 There are plenty of offshoring destinations in the world.
 The kernel of rising IT nations embraces Asia and Eastern Europe, where the local tech industries are witnessing an increasing number of developers.
 The most developed countries in these regions are India, China, Romania, Poland, and Ukraine that are attractive to foreign investments.
-Why then so many tech companies choose to setting up offshore development center in Ukraine?
+Why then so many tech companies decide to open an R&D center in Ukraine?

 The Ukrainian tech community is proud of its intellectual asset.
 Here, software engineers are well-versed in different fields of technology like e-commerce, artificial intelligence, gaming, healthcare, cloud services, etc. They are also characterized by good entrepreneurial skills and a deep understanding of work ethic.
 Ukrainian software engineers are proactive and demonstrate the desire to learn.

-Having your own research and development department in Ukraine, you’ll pay only 5% of the payroll tax.
+Having your own software R&D center in Ukraine, you’ll pay only 5% of the payroll tax.
 This is possible because of the special tax incentive introduced by the government.
 To use this taxation model, a tech company should have proper business structuring and employ developers as independent contractors (also called private entrepreneurs in Ukraine).

-To make all these advantages work well, you’ll need a reliable service provider.
-Unlike other firms, Alcor suggests building your own offshore software development center in Ukraine fully customized according to your needs.
-It starts with finding a nice office, hiring well-versed engineers, and continues with managing HR payroll and legal compliance for your offshore development team.
+To make all these advantages work well, you’ll need a reliable service provider for all the operational tasks, including IT recruitment in Ukraine.
+Unlike other firms, Alcor suggests building your own offshore software development center fully customized according to your needs.
+It starts with finding a nice office, hiring well-versed engineers, and continues with managing HR payroll, legal and compliance services in Ukraine.
 Watch the video to learn more about our offering!

 Alcor as Your Trusted Partner